AndrewLemons/CardJS/README.md

 ## Features

-CardJS currently has the ability to simulate hands of cards, with each card having a suit and a rank.
+Cardstock JS currently has the ability to simulate hands of cards, with each card having a suit and a rank.

 ### Suits